HannahWWD/news-article-nlp/README.md

-# Evaluate a news article with NLP
+# Evaluate A News Article with NLP

-by Hannah Wu
+A responsive web app that automatically generates sentiment analysis results for news articles through a Natural Language Processing API.

+Features: current version is eligible to detect plain text input and produces attitude summaries regarding to agreement, subjectivity, irony, and confidence levels.

-Since the Aylien API has been stopped working, I am using the MeaningCloud API to fulfill the requirements.
-However, the MeaningCloud API only works with http/ftp URLs, which are rarely found nowadays, especially for official new websites.
-In order to make it more user-friendly, **the App will only accept text inputs, instead of URL addresses, to make the requests**.
+ _the App will only accept text inputs, instead of URL addresses, to make the requests._

-## Getting started
+## Getting Started

-This instruction is for general access from GitHub.

-**IMPORTANT**
+### Install Node.js

+Before you start, you will need to install [Node.js](https://nodejs.org/en/) on your computer.

+### Get Your Own API Key

-You will need to obtain an API KEY from MeaningCloud.
+Obtain an API KEY from MeaningCloud.
 (https://www.meaningcloud.com/developer/getting-started)

-- create a `.env` file in the root of the directory and fill:
+Then, create a `.env` file in the root of the directory and fill :

 ```
 API_KEY = e454r57t********
 ```

-**Note: For you convenience, a valid API key is included in the  `env.example` file.
-(Use editor to open it)**
+_Note: You can find an example in `env.example`._

+### Install App

-- type in following commands in your terminal to build the project
+Type in following commands in your terminal to build the project:

 ```
 npm install